Maryland & Delaware Medical Marijuana TelemedicineGreen Relief Health Admin

 In addition, in the current COVID-19 environment telemedicine provides a safe and effective way for you to receive your medical cannabis certification right from home.

-Maryland medical marijuana telemedicine is a convenient and effective option for many to access the medical cannabis products they need.
+Maryland and Delaware medical marijuana telemedicine is a convenient and effective option for many to access the medical cannabis products they need.
 If done properly, it provides a highly confidential and secure way for doctors and patients to complete the medical cannabis certification process.
 Like anything else, though, you want to do your research before you just go to the first doctor’s office you see advertising telemedicine.
 You should verify that the person is a medical cannabis certifying provider and that they have training in cannabis to answer any questions you may have.

 You also should ensure that they are doing telemedicine in a HIPPA compliant way.
 It is your medical records and information and you want to ensure that no one has access to this confidential information.
 And you want to make sure there are not any hidden fees or added costs to complete your certification through telemedicine.
 Unfortunately, there are providers that are charging extra fees for this service without some patients even realizing it.
 Any reputable medical cannabis certification practice should tell you what the costs are right up front, so you are not surprised by any charges you were not expecting.